Giants Causeway and how this...

 Turned into this by a sequence of events.
-But the end result further down in the blog is a moment of magic for me.
+But the real end result further down in the blog is a moment of pure magic for me.

 Picture yourselves delving into this secret little world as you slowly wander down this small winding road and you slowly get exposed to the views and the mild sea spray all the while the cliffs continue to rise and tower above you.